heksaani/InnuendoCliCpouta/README.md

    # RV users
    mkdir -p /mnt/thl_data/$USER/jobs
     ```
-   Batch jobs can be submitted from your home or /mnt folders.
    All jobs that you have submitted will be run under your *jobs* folder.

    **Note**: All users have home folders (/home/user_name).
 However, the home folder space is very limited and requires frequent self-cleaning.
 One should not download any data to home folders.
 - **Transfering data to InnuendoCLI machine**: You can use your own favourite file transfer protocol to transfer data from your local place to InnnuendoCLI machine.
 You can consult our CSC documentation on [Graphical file transfer tools](https://docs.csc.fi/data/moving/graphical_transfer/) such as FileZilla and WinSCP.